-- Leadership attributes - · Management and entrepreneurial experience - · Expertise and experience in the real estate development industry - · Experience and expertise in the property management business - Professional and educational background
+- · Leadership attributes

+- Management and entrepreneurial experience

+- · Expertise and experience in the real estate development industry

+- · Experience and expertise in the property management business

+- Professional and educational background

 Georganne C. Proctor, age 56, has been a director of Redwood since March 2006.
 Ms. Proctor is the former Chief Financial Officer of TIAA-CREF, and served in that position from June 2006 to July 2010.
 Additionally, Ms. Proctor served as Executive Vice President for Enterprise Integration from January 2010 to July 2010.
 From July 2010 to October 2010, she served as Enterprise Integration's Executive Vice President.
 From 2003 to 2005, Ms. Proctor was Executive Vice President of Golden West Financial Corporation, a thrift institution.
 From 1994 to 1997, Ms. Proctor was Vice President of Bechtel Group, a global engineering firm, and also served as its Senior Vice President and Chief Financial Officer from 1997 to 2002 and as a director from 1999 to 2002.
 From 1991 to 1994, Ms. Proctor served as finance director of certain divisions of The Walt Disney Company, a diversified worldwide entertainment company.
-Ms. Proctor currently serves on the Board of Directors of Coh-Ziff Capital Management Group.
-Ms. Proctor previously served on the Board of Directors of South Dakota and an M.B.A. from California State University East Bay.
+Ms. Proctor currently serves on the Board of Directors of Och-Ziff Capital Management Group.
+Ms. Proctor previously served on the Board of Directors of Kaiser Aluminum Corporation from 2006 to 2009.
+Ms. Proctor holds a B.S. in Business Management from the University of South Dakota and an M.B.A. from California State University East Bay.
 Ms. Proctor is a Class III director whose term expires in 2015.